An Artist’s View On Perspective, Astronomy, And Astrology

 For example, one school of astrology is Jyotisha, also known as Hindu (Indian) astrology.
 In more recent history, the Western world calls it Vedic astrology.
 Hindu beliefs about karma influence Hindu astrology.
 Also, Hindu astrology uses the Sidereal zodiac.
 In contrast, Western astrology usually uses the Tropical zodiac and is influenced by western culture.

 In ancient times, astronomy and astrology were most often united, rather than separate.
 Religion and mythology were integrated with the mathematical calculations and observations related to the night sky.
-The ancient figures were often holistic — the healer, herbalist, shaman was also the scientist, astronomer, botanist.
+The ancient figures were often holistic — the healer, herbalist, and shaman was also the scientist, astronomer, and botanist.

 Here is a general and rough estimate of a timeline for some ancient astronomy-astrology origins:

 - African (3900 BC)

 - Babylonian/Chaldean (3200 BC)

 - Egyptian (3000 BC)

 - Greek (700 BC)

 - Hellenistic (525 BC) Egypt: conquered by Persians–Mesopotamian influence